 13. “The Paris-Ganymede Clock” by Robert Sheckley

 Published mere month’s before the late author’s death, “The Paris-Ganymede Clock” is something of a puzzle.
-The story concerns the titular clock, an artifact found in an indeterminate future on one of the moons of Jupiter; a clear sign of intelligent alien life.
-Of course it gets stolen during a public exhibition (and of course that happens during the obligatory power blackout), with only a white card reading “Fantomas” left behind.
+The story concerns the titular clock, an artifact found in an indeterminate future on one of the moons of Jupiter: a clear sign of intelligent alien life.
+Of course it gets stolen during a public exhibition (and of course that happens during a power blackout), with only a white card reading “Fantomas” left behind.
 The psychic detective Arthur Wimsey is on the case, which he solves by… being teleported to a distant planet and having the whole mystery explained to him.
 Or at least, part of the mystery.
 I have to admit, this one feels more like a curiosity than a story - there’s no real drive to the plot, no insight into any of the main characters, and the central mystery (and its subsequent explanation) isn’t all that compelling.
 I also fail to see what Fantomas has to do with any of this: the character never appears, and aside from leaving a calling card at the scene of the crime, never really feels like a major part of the story.
 Considering Sheckley’s previous work, it could be that there’s a joke I’m not getting, but this story just left me scratching my head.

 14. “The Titan Unwrecked; Or, Futility Revisited” by Brian M. Stableford